 Ottawa is a medium-sized city located in the state of Illinois.
 With a population of 18,342 people and five constituent neighborhoods, Ottawa is the 132nd largest community in Illinois.

-Ottawa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ottawa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ottawa is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ottawa who work in sales jobs (14.06%), office and administrative support (12.23%), and food service (8.01%).
+There are especially a lot of people living in Ottawa who work in office and administrative support (11.94%), sales jobs (11.60%), and food service (8.76%).

 The most common language spoken in Ottawa is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Other Asian languages.